linux-system-roles/network/README.md

 you have to adjust the configuration so that it can be used by another provider.

-Depending on NetworkManager's configuration, connections may be stored as ifcfg files as well, but again it's not guaranteed that initscripts can handle these ifcfg files after disabling the NetworkManager service.
+Depending on NetworkManager's configuration, connections may be stored as ifcfg files as well, but again it is not guaranteed that plain initscripts can handle these ifcfg files after disabling the NetworkManager service.

 Variables
 ---------